throughputer/grafword-sso-starter-web-app/README.md

-# Hosting Grafword Starter SPA on AWS EC2 (Free Tier)
+# Hosting Grafword Starter Web App on AWS EC2 (Free Tier)

+### This tutorial will guide you through the steps to host the Grafword Starter Web App on an AWS EC2 instance using the AWS Free Tier.

 ##  What is Grafword?

-Grafword is an advanced Single Sign-On (SSO) solution that utilizes AI-powered, graphics-based strong authentication.
-It ensures the use of 128-character cryptic passwords, providing superior protection against brute-force attacks.
-Grafword replaces traditional password fields with graphical authentication, offering both security and convenience for users and app operators.
-The system continuously monitors login sessions to adapt authentication challenges, maintaining robust security without compromising user experience.
+Grafword is an advanced Single Sign-On (SSO) solution designed for modern web applications, including Single Page Applications (SPAs).
+It utilizes AI-powered, graphics-based strong authentication to enhance security.
+Grafword ensures the use of 128-character cryptic passwords, providing superior protection against brute-force attacks.
+It replaces traditional password fields with graphical authentication, offering both security and convenience for users and app operators.
+The system continuously monitors login sessions to adapt authentication challenges, maintaining robust security without compromising the user experience in SPAs.

 To learn more, visit [Grafword](https://grafword.com).

-[Grafword SSO](https://login.grafword.com)
+To see Grafword in action, visit [Grafword SSO](https://login.grafword.com)

-### What is a Single Page Application (SPA)?

-A Single Page Application (SPA) is a type of web application that loads a single HTML page and dynamically updates the content as the user interacts with the app.
-This approach enhances the user experience by providing faster navigation and a more seamless interface, as only the necessary parts of the page are updated, reducing server load and improving performance.

-You can learn more about SPAs from this [Wikipedia article](https://en.wikipedia.org/wiki/Single-page_application).

-### This tutorial will guide you through the steps to host the Grafword Starter SPA on an AWS EC2 instance using the AWS Free Tier.

 ## Prerequisites